Summer Camp for Creative Youth

 What are your drop-off and pick-up procedures and attendance policies?

 Drop off begins at 8:45am.
 Pick up begins at 3:50pm.
-If your camper will be absent or late, please contact the Adler Center office at (847)367-0707 or damac@adlercenter.org.
+If your camper will be absent or late, please contact the Adler Center office at (847) 367-0707 or sarah@adlercenter.org.
 If your camper will arrive late, or leave early for any reason, please come to the reception desk to sign-in/out.
+We do not accept early pick-ups after 3pm.
+If you need to pick up your camper early, please do so before 3pm.

 For your convenience, the Adler Arts Center offers child care after summer camp.